ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

   place these on the system and run the audit both pre and post.

-- This also copies over the goss control file for all the variables as setup for each control and variables utilised for your environment
+- This also copies over the goss control file for all the variables as setup for each control and variables utilized for your environment

 ## Alternate source options